Symmetric observations without symmetric causal explanations: Observations versus realizations

 Our work settles this apparent discrepancy by proving a strong version of the latter observation.
-Namely, we give a family of tripartite probability distributions over binary variables that i) can be produced in the triangle scenario when the sources distribute systems described by classical physics and ii) are invariant under permutations of parties, that we prove are impossible to reproduce with symmetric strategies and any physical systems that are consistent with relativity.
-This includes theoretical, stronger-than-quantum systems \cite{Henson2014,janotta2014,plavala2023}.
+More specifically, we give a family of tripartite probability distributions over binary variables that (i) can be produced in the triangle scenario when the sources distribute systems described by classical physics and (ii) are invariant under permutations of parties, which we prove are impossible to reproduce with symmetric strategies and any physical systems that are consistent with relativity.
+This includes theoretical stronger-than-quantum systems \cite{Henson2014,janotta2014,plavala2023}.